juliangav/www.julian.is/_posts/2017-01-15-baseline-for-fast-loading-websites.md

 Let’s start with the baseline: images should be saved at no higher than 60% quality when exporting from any image editing software (mostly Photoshop).
 This is the difference between a [1000x650 JPG]({{ site.baseurl }}/img/kimbo-100-quality.jpg){:class="lightbox"}{:title="1000x650 JPG weighing 330kb when saved at 100%"} weighing 330kb when saved at 100% and the [same image]({{ site.baseurl }}/img/kimbo-100-quality.jpg){:class="lightbox"}{:title="1000x650 JPG weighing 88kb when saved at 60%"} weighing 88kb at 60%.
 Yes, this matters when every other website nowadays includes 3+ hero images rotating on the homepage.

 If we save below 60%, the quality of the image begins to visibly drop.
 However, we can apply additional image compression that removes bloat added by metadata and unnecessary code (yes, images are made up of code) without affecting the quality of the image.
-Since Photoshop doesn’t take the initiative to remove this bloat, we can turn to tools such as [ImageOptim](https://imageoptim.com/mac){:target="_blank"} or the web based [jpeg.io](https://www.jpeg.io/){:target="_blank"} to do the heavy lifting.
+Since Photoshop doesn’t take the initiative to remove this bloat, we can turn to tools such as [ImageOptim](https://imageoptim.com/mac){:target="_blank" rel="noopener"} or the web based [jpeg.io](https://www.jpeg.io/){:target="_blank" rel="noopener"} to do the heavy lifting.

 Download your website’s images folder, run it through ImageOptim, and reupload it.
-Google [PageSpeed Inisghts](https://developers.google.com/speed/pagespeed/insights/){:target="_blank"} will thank you.
+Google [PageSpeed Inisghts](https://developers.google.com/speed/pagespeed/insights/){:target="_blank" rel="noopener"} will thank you.

 <h3>What about PNGs?</h3>

 Not all images are created equally; PNGs tend to be way heavier than JPGs mostly because of the complexity of their transparency capability.
 Transparency in modern web design is necessary, but can easily get out of hand with an optimistic designer focusing on just the aesthetics.

-Here’s where [ImageAlpha](https://pngmini.com/){:target="_blank"} comes into play; similar to ImageOptim, ImageAlpha caters specifically to PNGs.
+Here’s where [ImageAlpha](https://pngmini.com/){:target="_blank" rel="noopener"} comes into play; similar to ImageOptim, ImageAlpha caters specifically to PNGs.

 <div class="emph-section rows-of-2 text-aligncenter">
 	<figure><img src="{{ site.baseurl }}/img/png-photoshop.png" alt="PNG Photoshop Export">